Omar8345/hashnode-blogs-backup/cl1arc1vt01lw6znvexns79sq.md

 To be honest, in 3 words:

-*Windows is OS*
+*Windows is Operating-System*

 To find OS:

-For Desktops : Lot of us knows about the three major OS platforms
+For Desktops : Lot of us knows about the three major Operating-System platforms

 - Mr. Microsoft Windows
-- Mr. Apple Mac OS
+- Mr. Apple Mac Operating-System
 - Mr. Linux

 Also it is used in mobiles, (Windows Phone) and also I think Windows Tablet?!